These are the top ten questions to ask a bankruptcy lawyer. If you get the wrong answer, consider another attorney.

 How Much Does a Bankruptcy Cost?
 And How do I Pay for It?

 A qualified bankruptcy attorney’s fee will be the same as an average refrigerator from Lowes.
-In 2022, attorney fees were about 1400 for a single Chapter 7 and 1600 for joint married couples.
+In 2023, attorney fees were about 1400 for a single Chapter 7 and 1600 for joint married couples.
 The filing fee was 338.
 The moment you file bankruptcy, you no longer owe your past debts.
 And you no longer owe your attorney, which is why attorneys want their Chapter 7 fees upfront.
 Attorneys can lose a license by charging for pre-filing work and collecting later.

 Hire a Good Attorney for Chapter 13